grezeh/katerpillar/README.md

 # katerpillar
-some things that tickle the brain- _katerpillar_ board design one of the Mnemonik series keyboards.
+some things that tickle the brain- _katerpillar_ board design, one of the Mnemonik series keyboards.

 done: